-We prided ourselves on being the anti-agency.
+Early on, we prided ourselves on being the anti-agency.
 We resisted structure and shunned process.
 Our growth was slow, steady and intentional.

-But we have remained true to our roots and our essential expertise.
-Distilling complex issues into clear and compelling messages.
+But we have remained true to our roots and our essential expertise: Distilling complex issues into clear and compelling messages.
 Looking for inspiration and applying the best lessons learned to local work.
 Helping clients to tell their unique stories.

 And focusing on issues that really matter.